storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/composition.md

 This way, non-trivial software systems are more easily understood, tested and evolved.
 In programming languages,
-there are many different ways of achieving modularity.
+there are many different ways to achieve modularity.
 In object-oriented programming,
 a complex object usually contains multiple simpler objects, where each part implements a certain functionality.